SAP-archive/byd-event-bridge/README.md

 #### Channel Authentication Configuraiton in EventPublicationChannel
 No separated authentication required.
 #### Channel Access Configuraiton in EventPublicationChannel
-* Create an External Service Integration using REST and a Communication Scenario for then channel access with SAP Cloud Application Studio, for example the service name as [SAPCPI_ByDEvents.wsid](https://github.com/B1SA/ByDEventBridge/tree/main/src/ByDEventBridge/EventConfig/ChannelCommunication/SAPCPI) and the communication scenario as SAPCPI_ByDEvents_CS.csd<br><br>
+* Create an External Service Integration using REST and a Communication Scenario for then channel access with SAP Cloud Application Studio, for example the service name as [SAPCPI_ByDEvents](https://github.com/B1SA/ByDEventBridge/tree/main/src/ByDEventBridge/EventConfig/ChannelCommunication/SAPCPI) and the communication scenario as SAPCPI_ByDEvents_CS<br><br>
 The url of channel access is the url enpoint configured in the integration flow of SAP Cloud Platform Integration.<br><br>
 * Create a Communication Arrangement for the Communication Scenaion(SAPCPI_ByDEvents_CS) by right clicking the communicaiton scenrio, and select "Manage Communication Arrangement".<br><br>
 A communication system is automatically created on the creation of the communication scenario, therefore, it is unnecessary to create a communication system for the service by manual.
 For example, a communication system named SAPCPI_ByDEvents_CS-YCNOWIADY is created for communication scenario SAPCPI_ByDEvents_CS, YCNOWIADY as the prefix of my ByDEventBridge solution in Cloud Application Studio.<br><br>